sufkes/redcap_tools/README.md

 #### `enrollmentReportIPSS.py`
 Generate a report on patient enrolment in the IPSS, broken down by stroke type, data access group, and year of admission.
 #### `makeDataPackage.py`
 Generate a formatted data package based on a user-specified configuration file.
 Data can be taken from multiple projects.
 The package can include specific instruments, events, forms, fields, and records.
+The user can specify settings which apply to the whole data package, and specific settings for each project included.

 To generate a data package, first create a configuration YAML.
 An example configuration file for a package containing data from two projects is given in `dataPackageExample.yml`.
 The configuration file must obey the format described below: